rmanaem/COMP353WarmUp/README.md

 composer global require Laravel/installer
 ```

-## Executing the project
+### Run the application

-In a powershell window enter the following commands:
+Lastly, having installed/configuerd the dependencies, you can now run the application by running the following command in powershell:

 ```powershell
 cd "directory/where/you/cloned/the/repo"
 php artisan serve
 ```

-The project will run here: http://localhost:8000
+The application will run on port 8000 of the local host: http://localhost:8000

 # Languages